WebAssembly/tool-conventions/Debugging.md

 | url_name_str | `bytes`     | Url to debug info file            |

 `url_name` is the location of a file containing DWARF debug info.
-That file is a wasm container, which includes DWARF as wasm sections, normally.
-Note that it may also contain other sections, such as the code and data sections in the original wasm file (that can be simpler to handle, and tends to have little downside, as DWARF size tends to be much bigger than wasm size anyhow).
+That file is a wasm container, which includes DWARF in wasm custom sections, in the same format as they would appear normally in a wasm file.
+Note that the container may also contain other sections, such as the code and data sections in the original wasm file (that can be simpler to handle, and tends to have little downside, as DWARF size tends to be much bigger than wasm size anyhow).